RaphaelDssn/Multi-Robot-Path-Planning-for-Coverage-in-Cluttered-and-Known-Environment/README.md

 #### Requirements

-This project was created using following library versions:
+This project was created in Python3 (3.12.3) using following library versions:

-* Python3 (3.12.3)

 * numpy (2.1.3)
 * tabulate (0.9.0)